5dw/eis-module-starter-kit/README.md

 4. Run the starter kit project by running '`yarn start`'.

 # Try
-1. From the terminal you might will get the following error, please open the mongodb terminal and run these commands to create indexes, and then try to start the server again:
+1. From the terminal you might will get the following error (from the second run), please open the mongodb terminal and run these commands to create indexes, and then try to start the server again:
 	> db.authors.createIndex({Name: 1}, {unique: true, sparse: false})
-	>db.authors.createIndex({id: 1}, {unique: true, sparse: false})
+	> db.authors.createIndex({id: 1}, {unique: true, sparse: false})
 2. From browser try to access following addresses, you will get the response from the interfaces:
     - http://localhost:8000/demo
     - http://localhost:8000/demo/name